-The development efforts in our business focus on developing environmentally sound solutions - both new active ingredients and new product formulations - that cost-effectively increase farmers' yields and provide alternatives to existing and new chemistries.
-On June 24, 2019, we announced our investment of more than \$50 million over the next three years at our FMC Stine Research Center in Newark, Delaware, to upgrade infrastructure and complete construction on a new state-of-the-art, greenhouse and laboratory facility.
+The R&D efforts in our business focus on discovering and developing environmentally sound solutions - both new active ingredients and new product formulations - that meet the needs of farmers to maximize yields and control pests by providing new products that utilize both existing and new active ingredient chemistries.
+On June 24, 2019, we announced our investment of more than \$50 million at our FMC

+Stine Research Center in Newark, Delaware, to upgrade infrastructure and complete construction on a new state-of-the-art, greenhouse and laboratory facility.
+Due to the pandemic, work on the greenhouse project did not progress as anticipated during 2020.
+We anticipate that the project will be completed by 2023.